Why You Should Avoid Artificial Sweeteners

 What are artificial sweeteners?

 Artificial sweeteners are a mix of laboratory chemicals, combined to create a sweet taste.
 They were originally created to help serve a health purpose as they are 200 to 400 times sweeter than sugar, and therefore only a very small amount is needed to provide sweetness without added calories.
-They were positioned as a “guilt-free” alternative to sugar used by food manufacturers in diet food products labelled as “zero-calorie” or “sugar-free”.
+They were positioned as a “guilt-free” alternative to sugar used by food manufacturers in diet food products labeled as “zero-calorie” or “sugar-free”.

 Today, there are many artificial sweeteners on the market including aspartame (Equal™), saccharin (Sweet ‘N Low™), sucralose (Splenda™), Ace-K, and Nutrasweet™.
 However, these non-nutritive sweeteners, as they are sometimes referred to, have been controversial since their introduction to the market in the 1950s, and with good reason, as they are anything but healthy.

-The Problem with Artificial Sweeteners
+The Problems with Artificial Sweeteners

 Artificial Sweeteners are Chemicals